EdyQuin/FintechProject2/README.md

 + Government

 ## Final Word
-+ Machine Learning is a developing field and along with data science it can assist humnans in solving complex problems.
-But, the existing techniques are indispensible in certain domains, for example insurance and government.
++ Machine Learning is a developing field and along with data science it can assist humans in solving complex problems.
+However, the existing techniques are indispensable in certain domains, for example insurance and government.
 Machine Learning can be used to classify and predict based on categorical and continuous data.